jmharvey1/ESP32S3_CW_Machine/README.md

 resistors 2.2K to 15K (4)

 ___
-The Following text/references are 'out of date' and needs work.
-So, for the moment, ignore.

 For those who want to bypass the source code, and just "flash" your ESP32, download the [ESPhomeFlasher](https://github.com/esphome/esphome-flasher/releases) and the [.bin file](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/.pio/build/upesy_wroom/firmware.bin) found at these links.